Monster0506/dotfiles/README.md

 If you want to sync your files back to the dotfiles repository, you can run `./script/sync` or `make sync` to copy the files in `~/.cfg` back to this repo.

+An out-of date installation script for Debian can be found on the `debian` branch (`git switch debian`).

 ## Follow-up Steps

 Make sure to `source ~/.bashrc`.